Bruce, why do we fall? Actually, why is falling so bad anyway? This is supposed to be a video game; falling down should be amazing!

 Video games don’t end the same way books or films do, but we tend to treat them the same anyway.
 Does this shed light on Breath of the Wild’s seemingly-disappointing conclusion?

-No matter what planet you’re on, how much magic is at your fingertips, how chosen you are or which part of what needs shootings, relationships are a fact of any real or virtual life.
-So why are they usually so unfulfilling?
+Relationships are inevitable in any real or virtual life.
+So why are they usually so unfulfilling in video games?
 Let’s look at a potential mechanical solution to an organic conundrum.